-The certification body shall avoid that announced audits of other standards or scopes are carried out in direct temporal proximity to the unannounced QS audit.
+The certification body shall avoid that announced audits of other standards are carried out in direct temporal proximity to the unannounced QS audit.

 Combined audits (e.g. combination with other standards) are still possible if the control of all parts of the combined audit is conducted without advance notification.
-If conducting an unannounced audit is not possible within the other standard, the option "unannounced spot audit" has to be chosen.
-If there is no option (see above), no combined audits can be carried out in case of doubt.
+If conducting an unannounced audit is not possible within the other standard, no combined audits can be carried out.